Frosty weather got you itching to go skiing? Take a look at our last minute ski holidays

 What is the EES?

-The system will register the person's name, type of the travel document, biometric data (fingerprints and captured facial images) and the date and place of entry and exit, in full respect of fundamental rights and data protection.
+The system will register the person's name, type of travel document, biometric data (fingerprints and captured facial images) and the date and place of entry and exit, in full respect of fundamental rights and data protection.

 Who does the EES apply to?